 Chatting with friends in the mountain bike world I ask if rumours two-time downhill champion Danny Hart has one are indeed true.
 They are and he loves it, according to a contact at his new team Madison Saracen.

 “If you want to ride the really good stuff you need to go off the beaten track”

-It certainly fits the image, big pick-ups like Raptors a feature of ‘uplift’ riding culture in North America where riders sling their bikes over the tailgates and lift-share drives back to the top to avoid wasting energy on dull, grinding forest road climbs.
+It certainly fits the image, big pick-ups like Raptors are a feature of ‘uplift’ riding culture in North America where riders sling their bikes over the tailgates and lift-share drives back to the top to avoid wasting energy on dull, grinding forest road climbs.

 Resort-based riding spots like Whistler and those it’s inspired in Europe have their chairlift infrastructure of course.
 But if you want to ride the really good stuff you need to go off the beaten track, an off-road pick-up the essential tool for off-piste riding and DIY uplift shuttling.

 All I’ll need to get the look is a pad to sling over the tailgate to protect paintwork on both truck and bike, Dakine being the go-to brand for such things.